adc0032/UtilityBloodTranscriptomes/README.md

 *User will need to update paths to reflect user environment*

-The third script used the trimmed fastq sequences and runs them through the fast mode of MitoZ [MitoZ](https://github.com/linzhi2013/MitoZ/tree/master/version_2.4-alpha) will need to be downloaded and set up.
+The third script used the trimmed fastq sequences and runs them through the fast mode of MitoZ.
+[MitoZ](https://github.com/linzhi2013/MitoZ/tree/master/version_2.4-alpha) will need to be downloaded and set up.
 (I ran a conda installation)

 *User will need to update information on reads and MitoZ run preferences*